kjolley/BIGSdb_downloader/README.md

 Download alleles and profiles from PubMLST and BIGSdb Pasteur via their API using authentication.

+Use in place of `wget` or `curl` in download scripts to seamlessly handle the OAuth authentication required by the BIGSdb API.

 # Installation
 Install using git clone: